Skip to content

 Return Step

-The return step terminates workflow execution immediately and optionally sends a response back to the caller.
+The return step terminates workflow execution immediately and optionally shapes the response sent back to the caller.
 All remaining steps after the return are skipped.
-The step editor changes its form fields based on the trigger type.
+The step editor adapts its form to the trigger type — webhook, form (post-submit), form (confirmation), form (prefill), or sub-workflow.

-When a workflow is triggered by a webhook, the return step controls what the webhook caller receives back as the HTTP response.
+When a workflow is triggered by a webhook, the return step controls what the caller receives back as the HTTP response.
+Configure it in the Webhook Response tab of the return step editor:

 Return step configured with webhook response fields including status code and body